Darius Tiko chiefly appeared during an early — 1958 — Challengers of the Unknown adventure by Jack Kirby.

 A cunning, power-craving hustler.

-If one is amused by Tiko’s Immortus-like costume, it could also be suggested that Reinmetz was the DCU’s equivalent of Nathaniel Richard.
+If one is amused by Tiko’s Immortus-like costume, it could also be suggested that Reinmetz was the DCU’s equivalent of Nathaniel Richards.
 But never became a Kang/Immortus/Centurion/whatever since Tiko killed him.

 |Init: 010||HP: 020|